 Once upon a time I’ve found on the web a Word document where an unknown person compiled a brilliant selection of design definitions.
-I think it’s a good piece to keep, especially because the original file doesn’t anymore exist.
+I think it’s a good piece to keep, especially because the original file doesn’t exist anymore.
 So, here it is — enjoy.

 - Design is a manifestation of the capacity of the human spirit to transcend its limitations.